knassar/sate-cms/docs-source/content/getting-started/sate-basics.md

 ### `content`

 The `content` directory contains the content and structure of your website.
-Sate considers images to be content, so the `images` directory is contained here.
 If you wish to change the name of the `content` directory, it is important to tell Sate how to find the new content directory.
 Do this by setting the `config.contentSources` key in your `website.json` file.

 ### URLs and Content